ring-lang/ring/marketing/pwct/README.md

 6. Two modes (Syntax Directed Editor OR Free Editor + VPL Compiler)

+7. Automatic Documentation (Generate HTML Files from Visual Programs)

+8. Optional automatic update of programs after components update

-7. Adding the Time Dimension
+9. Adding the Time Dimension

 Using the Time Dimension we can